zentrope/tools/cmd/sslq/readme.md

       help        - print usage help
-      cert <host> - print the host's PEM encoded cert json <host> - print the host cert's metadata as JSON
+      cert <host> - print the host's PEM encoded cert json <host> - print the host cert's metadata as JSON text <host> - print the host's cert as key/value text

 Hopefully this is reasonably self explanatory.
 If you do something the utility doesn't understand, you're likely to see the usage